roeechen96/roeechen96/README.md

 ## About Me

 - 🛠️ As a practical engineer, I bring a hands-on approach to coding.
-- 🌱 I'm currently exploring the vast possibilities of Python programming.
 - 👩‍💻 I'm open to learning more and expanding my coding horizons.

 - ## Python Journey